wiljar00/tic_tac_toe/readme.md

 1. Look into some index bug with the player 2 entries
 2. Create an AI to play as player 2
 3. Handle Winner message better.
 Maybe have Ferris the Rustacean announce the winner..
+4. Refactor main file.
+Explore different patterns with functions in other files.